Skip to main content

 Available Packages

-AudioEye's Accessibility Testing SDK is available as NPM packages (Node Package Manager)
+AudioEye's Accessibility Testing SDK is available as NPM packages (Node Package Manager):

 • Core - @audioeye/testing-sdk-core